KyrieOkun/HumanityFirst---Comprehensive-Humanitarian-Emergency-Management-Platform/README.md

 ### **How to Support This Mission**

 **For Organizations Interested in Using HumanityFirst:**
-- Contact: winfield.littel@proton.me
+- Contact: winfield.littel@aegisdynamics.xyz
 - Free consultation and deployment assistance
 - Training and customization support

 **For Potential Sponsors:**
-- Contact: winfield.littel@proton.me
+- Contact: winfield.littel@aegisdynamics.xyz
 - Sponsorship packages available at all levels
 - Recognition in humanitarian technology community
 - Direct impact on global emergency response capabilities